-The Los Angeles County Science Fair provides a yearly setting for middle and high school students to show off their investigative skills and creativity to compete for medals, special awards and scholarships.
+The Los Angeles County Science & Engineering Fair provides a yearly setting for middle and high school students to show off their investigative skills and creativity to compete for medals, special awards and scholarships.
 Students not only receive recognition for their projects but the Science Fair nurtures student interest in various scientific and engineering fields.

 - how to register for the Science Fair

 - rules of projects involving human subjects, vertebrate animals, tissue/cell lines, hazardous materials and microbes.

 The Science Fair Committee also presents several teacher-training workshops for both new and experienced teachers.
 Workshop participants can learn about Science Fair procedures, rules and regulations and have questions answered by experienced Science Fair staff.
 A CD with PowerPoints for in-class presentation and resources for experimentation and displays is also given to each workshop participant.
 These PowerPoints are also available for download on our Students/Project Resources subpage.